What is an MPPT Charge Controller?

 Winter, and/or cloudy or hazy days - when the extra power is needed the most.

-Ok, so now back to the original question - What is a MPPT?
+Ok, so now back to the original question - What is an MPPT?

-The Power point tracker is a high frequency DC to DC converter.
-They take the DC input from the solar panels, change it to high frequency AC, and convert it back down to a different DC voltage and current to exactly match the panels to the batteries.
+The Power Point Tracker is a high-frequency DC to DC converter.
+They take the DC input from the solar panels, change it to high-frequency AC, and convert it back down to a different DC voltage and current to exactly match the panels to the batteries.
 MPPT's operate at very high audio frequencies, usually in the 20-80 kHz range.
-The advantage of high frequency circuits is that they can be designed with very high efficiency transformers and small components.
-The design of high frequency circuits can be very tricky because the problems with portions of the circuit "broadcasting" just like a radio transmitter and causing radio and TV interference.
+The advantage of high-frequency circuits is that they can be designed with very high-efficiency transformers and small components.
+The design of high-frequency circuits can be very tricky because of the problems with portions of the circuit "broadcasting" just like a radio transmitter causing radio and TV interference.
 Noise isolation and suppression becomes very important.

 The power point tracker (and all DC to DC converters) operates by taking the DC input current, changing it to AC, running through a transformer (usually a toroid, a doughnut looking transformer), and then rectifying it back to DC, followed by the output regulator.
 In most DC to DC converters, this is strictly an electronic process - no real smarts are involved except for some regulation of the output voltage.
 Charge controllers for solar panels need a lot more smarts as light and temperature conditions vary continuously all day long, and battery voltage changes.